-- a smartly designed theme for your store that reflects your company nature.
+- A smartly designed theme for your store that reflects your company's nature.

 For that instance, I should tell you that Dokan plugin comes with a beautiful and customizable theme free, which supports all of the above.
 Dokan is also compatible with almost all popular WooCommerce themes.

 Themes or design may not always be up to you in a multi vendor store, but the product images are totally yours to choose.
 Today I will give you several tips to make the best out of your product images.
 Trust me, I am a pro photographer and a designer and I have done hundreds of product shoots.

 I am splitting the tips in two sections from here on.

 Always use high resolution photos for your photos.
 If you are reselling something, get high res photos from the company site.
 But also be careful that the image is sharp enough to enlarge and see details.
 If you do not get photos online, it is probably better that you take a photo yourself.
 High res is always good.

 Though Dokan and WooCommerce can zoom by itself, Dokan has a small add-on called Product Zoomer which zooms into the product with just hovering cursor on it, no need to click.
 This will definitely improve your customer experience on site and generate better sales.

 2. Create a Gallery